Guillemsc/Fueler/README.md

 <img title="" src="https://github.com/Guillemsc/Fueler/blob/main/Assets/Fueler/Misc/General.png" alt="Logo" data-align="inline">

+## Gameplay

+Traverse space with this small spaceship, but be careful, there are a lot of dangers ahead!
+If you don't drive carefully, you may end up in a million pieces after colliding with one of the asteroids

+The ship is affected by zero gravity.
+Any force you add to it, it will be kept until you add an opposite force.
+You will need to properly administrate how you spend the ship's energy, since you can end up using it all, and drifting hopelessly through space.

+Warning!
+Some astronauts that were performing some very important investigation got lost in the maze of asteroids and need your help!
+Collect all the astronauts on a level before reaching the destination.

+Space is dangerous and there is so much to do before returning home.
+Complete the level before the time is up.

 ## Installing
 Just clone this repository.
-Open with Unity 2020.3.3f1 or similar.
+Open with Unity 2020.3.31f or similar.
 All the depencences are already setup on the manifest.json.

 ## Normal flow
 To run the game with the normal flow, just open the scene MainBootstrap and press play.
 Everything will run normally from there.